Robin (character): Tiny Titans

-Tiny Titans is a kiddie-based series follows the exploits of the Teen Titans (and other DCU character), as grade school kids attending school for Super-hero sidekicks.
+Tiny Titans is a series follows the exploits of the Teen Titans (and other DCU character), as grade school kids attending school for Super-hero sidekicks.
 Dick Grayson's Robin is a primary character in the series, and often tries to act like the leader, although the rest of the Tiny Titans rarely listen to him.
 He temporarily began wearing a kiddie version of his first Nightwing costume, but later went back to being Robin.
 Later issues eventually introduced Jason Todd and Tim Drake into the series as toddlers who Barbara Gordon babysits.
 Both Jason and Dick wear the original Robin costumes, while Tim wears the 2006 "One Year Later" Robin costume.
-Talon also appears as a frequent enemy of Robin, but in the conclusion of issue 46 he gets his hair cut like Robin by Batman's butler.
+Talon also appears as a frequent enemy of Robin, but in the conclusion of issue 46 he gets his hair cut like Robin by Alfred.

 Batman: Year 100

 An alternative version of Robin appears in Paul Pope's Batman: Year 100 limited series.
 This Robin is a dark-skinned teenager who acts as Batman's partner as well as the mechanic for "the Batmobile", a high-tech motorcycle.
 Little is revealed about this Robin's backstory other than that he was apparently adopted by Batman at a young age, and that Robin is his real name rather than an alias.
 Unlike other iterations of the character, the Robin in "Year 100" does not wear a costume.